pigcoder3/Talk/README.md

 # TALK

-Talk is a client/server based chat system.
+Talk is a client/server text based chat system.
 There are no dedicated servers, so you (or someone else) will have to run one.

 ## Server